-Dolphins and seals dominated fourtheenth research survey…
+Dolphins and seals dominated fourteenth research survey…

 The team on the fourteenth research expedition of the season encountered common dolphins, minke whales and white-beaked dolphins on their nine-day trip from Tobermory.
 Read all about their experiences here…